Navigation

 OpenHierarchy

 OpenHierarchy is a Open source Java web application framework I've been working on since the summer of 2006.
-It's been under very intense development since the summer of 2007 and is currently approaching it's first public release, 1.0.
+It's been under very intense development since the summer of 2007.

-The main development team currently consists of around five very active developers.
-Simultaneously as version 1.0 is released the project will move to it's own website at www.openhierarchy.org complete with forums, documentation etc.
+The main development team currently consists of a group of very active developers.
+Simultaneously as version 1.0.0 of OpenHierarchy was released the project moved from Unlogic.se to it's own website at OpenHierarchy.org complete with forums, documentation etc.

 Background & Philosophy